jamesheald/COIN/README.md

 ```
 obj.store = {'k','cPost'};
 ```
-Having stored these variables, you can compute the Kalman gain of the context with the highest responsibility (for example):
+The store property must be set *before* running the model.
+After running the model, these variables are available for analysis.
+For example, the Kalman gain of the context with the highest responsibility can be computed:
 ```
 for trial = 1:numel(obj.x)
     for particle = 1:obj.P